randreas/CS611-Legends/README.md

 Space.java			- Space abstract class for a single space on the map

+ValorSpace.java		- Space class that represents the a single space on the map of legends of Valor

+BushSpace.java		- This class represents the bush space

+CaveSpace.java		- This class represents the cave space

+InaccessibleSpace.java		- This class represents the inaccessible space

+KoulouSpace.java			- Class that creates a koulou space that buffs heroes strength

+NexusSpace.java				- Class represents the Nexus

+PlainSpace.java				- Class represents the plain

+isBuffableSpace.java		- Interface for the spaces that have buff or debuff

 BlockedSpace.java	- blockedspace is type of space that is inaccessible

 MarketSpace.java	- marketspace class that extends space to show that area is a market